circuitdao/docs/docs/glossary.md

 **Eve state.** The state of an eve coin.

-**Fee coin.** An coin that is included in a spend bundle to pay transaction fees to the farmer.
+**Fee coin.** A coin that is included in a spend bundle to pay transaction fees to the farmer.

 **Fixed arg.** A curried arg that cannot be changed by protocol operations and whose value is known prior to protocol deployment other than ```MOD_HASH```.
 These are typically mods or mod hashes.

 **Fixed state.** The fixed args of a coin's [state](../technical-manual/overview#fixed-state).

-**Funding coin.** A coin included in a spend bundle to release mojos to be absorbed by one of more other coins.
+**Funding coin.** A coin included in a spend bundle to release mojos to be absorbed by one or more other coins.
 Depending on the coins spent in the transaction, a funding coin can be a plain XCH coin or a BYC or CRT CAT.
 For example, a plain XCH funding coin is used when depositing collateral to a vault.

 **Governance.** The entirety of all CRT token holders or, more narrowly, those that participate in governance processes such as proposing or vetoing bills.